tranthai09/CodePathLab01/README.md

 - [x] A notification is shown if the card was created successfully
 - [x] User can also enter multiple choice answers when creating a card
 - [x] App is further styled and customized!

+Lab 03:
+## Required
+- [x] User can create a card and still see their created card when the app is relaunched.
+- [x] User can create muliple cards and browse through all created cards

+## Optional
+- [x] User can delete a card and no longer see it in their deck anymore
+- [x] Flashcards are shown in random order instead of the order they were created in
+- [ ] User can edit a card and see the edit saved when they browse through their deck of cards
+- [ ] User can create flashcards with multiple answers and be able to browse through cards with multiple choice answers shown